nwb-extensions/nwb-extensions-webservices/README.md

 This repository is the source for the Heroku hosted webapp which lints nwb-extensions's extensions and performs other useful automated functionality, such as updating teams and re-rendering on request.
-The linting itself comes from nwb-extensions-smithy (https://github.com/nwb-extensions/nwb-extensions-smithy)
+The linting itself comes from [nwb-extensions-smithy](https://github.com/nwb-extensions/nwb-extensions-smithy).

 Rather than using OAuth, this app is using a pre-determined "personal access token" which has appropriate nwb-extensions permissions.
 It has been configured with: